Universal higher-order bulk-boundary correspondence of triple nodal points: Quaternion charge in different Brillouin zones

+with $\phi_i$ the Berry phase of band $i$ along $\vec{b}$ and $\{\epsilon_i\}_{i=1}^{N}$ the generators ($\epsilon_i\epsilon_j+\epsilon_j\epsilon_i=-2\delta_{ij}$) of the Clifford algebra $\Clifford{0}{N}$ as used in the construction of $\Spin(N)$ [cf.~Sec.~\ref{sec:construct-spin-N}].
+(Let us emphasize that this is \emph{different} from the Clifford algebra $\Clifford{0}{N-1}$, the particular subset $\overline{P}_N$ of which corresponds to the generalized quaternion charge~\cite{Wu:2019}; cf.~Sec.~\ref{sec:PN-and-double-cover}.)
+Note that the ordering of the factors in \cref{SM:eq:defFPmubar} does not affect \cref{SM:eq:q_conjugation} as long as the same ordering is used in both occurrences of $\overline{F_{P,\vec{b}}}$.
+Nevertheless, for concreteness, we fix the ordering such that factors with smaller subscript $i$ appear to the right inside the product. \end{conjecture}

+Before proving the above conjecture, let us briefly restate the corollary from \cref{App:NLBZ} and referred to in \cref{Sec:Monopole:Euler}: \begin{corollary} Assume an $N$-band system with $\mcP\mcT$-symmetry squaring to $+\id$ described in the orbital basis by a Hermitian Bloch Hamiltonian $\Ham(\vec{k})$.
+Let $\gamma\,:\,t\in[0,1]\mapsto\gamma(t)$ be a closed contour with no band degeneracies located inside the (first) BZ.
+The path starts at the \emph{base point} $P=\gamma(0)=\gamma(1)$ and we decompose

-with $s\in\{\pm 1\}$, $g_j$ the generators defined in Refs.~\cite{Wu:2019,Lenggenhager:2021} and $J\subseteq\{1,2,\dotsc,N-1\}$ is a subset of the energy gaps of the $N$-band Hamiltonian.
+with $s\in\{\pm 1\}$, $g_j$ the generators defined in Refs.~\cite{Wu:2019,Lenggenhager:2021:MBNLs} and $J\subseteq\{1,2,\dotsc,N-1\}$ a subset of the energy gaps of the $N$-band Hamiltonian (factors with smaller subscript $j$ appearing to the right).
 Then, the quaternion charge on the corresponding contour $\tilde{\gamma}$ with the same base point and enclosing the same band inversions but in the BZ shifted by the reciprocal lattice vector $\vec{b}$ [cf.~\cref{App:fig:NLBZ:NLOrientation}] is

 where $m$ is the number of elements of the set